Thug: WHAT ARE YOU?!

-- Through the Eyes of Madness: Bruce's memory of his parents being murdered looks especially dramatised in an already stylistic film.
-The killer is silhouetted until Bruce's memories of his face become clear and his voice has a deep echo that doesn't sound human.
+- Through the Eyes of Madness: Bruce's memory of his parents being murdered looks especially dramatized in an already stylistic film.
+The killer is silhouetted until Bruce's memories of his face become clear, and his voice has a deep echo that doesn't sound human.
 It goes a long way in explaining Bruce's disconnected personality.

-- Thrown from the Zeppelin: The Joker brings in the "mob bosses" (or at least mob lieutenants) of Gotham, and introduces himself as the new big boss and explains his grand plan.
+- Thrown from the Zeppelin: The Joker brings in the "mob bosses" (or at least mob lieutenants) of Gotham and introduces himself as the new big boss, then explains his grand plan.
 Rotelli opts out, and as they shake hands he gets the "joy buzzer" from the Joker, which rather gruesomely kills him, as a lesson to everyone else.
-Then the Joker goes on to order the deaths of the other bosses.
+The Joker then goes on to order the deaths of the other bosses.

 - Half of Gotham seems to be this way.
-It was already common knowledge that the Joker had murdered many people, but that didn't stop them from diving at the cash he offered in public.
-He even said into a microphone, "Now comes the part where I relieve you, the little people, of the burden of your failed and useless lives," but they're too engrossed to listen.
-A minute later, many are dead.
-And some who aren't dead yet still grab for cash.
+It's already common knowledge that the Joker has murdered many people, but that doesn't stop them from diving at the cash he offers in public.
+He even says into a microphone, "Now comes the part where I relieve you, the little people, of the burden of your failed and useless lives," but they're too engrossed by the flying cash to listen.
+A minute later, many are dead, and some who aren't dead yet still grab for cash.

 Bob: (unquestioningly hands his boss his gun, not realizing Joker's in a killing mood; Joker casually pops a bullet in his chest)

-- The Ray Charles thug who thoroughly kicked Batman's ass was actually dumb enough to look down into the tower shaft after sending the Dark Knight presumably falling to his death with what may have been a Groin Attack - only to have Batman throw his legs around his neck and, somehow suddenly too weak to break free, the Ray Charles thug is suddenly helpless as Batman pulls him forward, bangs his head into the bell and then sends him falling to his well deserved death.
+- The Ray Charles thug who thoroughly kicks Batman's ass is actually dumb enough to look down into the tower shaft after sending the Dark Knight presumably falling to his death with what may have been a Groin Attack, only to have Batman throw his legs around his neck, and somehow suddenly too weak to break free, the Ray Charles thug is suddenly helpless as Batman pulls him forward, bangs his head into the bell, and then sends him falling to his well-deserved death.

-- Trashcan Bonfire: One in two different scenes of people watching the Joker's TV broadcast outdoors.
-The first was members of a motorcycle gang, the other was a construction site.
+- Trashcan Bonfire: A barrel with a fire in it appears in two different scenes of people watching the Joker's TV broadcast outdoors.
+The first is a shot of members of a motorcycle gang, the other is of a construction site.

-- Trope Codifier: This was not the first Superhero movie, but it was the one that showed that superheroes were very profitable.note It also altered the archetype of the Summer Blockbuster: Changed it from "huge mass-marketing machines that were as much made to sell merchandise as they were to sell tickets" to "huge mass-marketing machines that were as much made to sell merchandise as they were to sell tickets, and are based on an existing property that the audience already has an attachment to."
+- Trope Codifier: This was not the first Superhero movie, but it was the one that showed that superheroes could be treated with artful, dead seriousness and still make a ton of money.
+It also altered the archetype of the Summer Blockbuster, changing it from "huge, mass-marketing machines that are as much made to sell merchandise as they are to sell tickets" to "huge, mass-marketing machines that are as much made to sell merchandise as they are to sell tickets and are based on an existing property that the audience already has an attachment to."

-- Twinkle Smile: In the Joker's first broadcast warning about his Smylex products there are cut-outs of the two models he murdered.
-Each cut-out has a twinkle appear on its mouth.
+- Twinkle Smile: In the Joker's first broadcast warning about his Smylex products, there are cut-outs of the two models he's murdered.
+Each cut-out has a twinkle appear on its smile.